Administrative Law Bar Association

 Areas of Practice

 John Sorabji joined Chambers in 2020.
 His principal specialism is data protection law, in which he is also a certified Data Protection Officer.
 Additionally, he is an expert in constitutional law and procedural law.
+He is currently instructed as the legal adviser to the Independent Human Rights Act Review.

 Prior to joining Chambers, John was the senior lawyer advising the Lord Chief Justice, Master of the Rolls and other members of the senior judiciary on a wide range of legal and constitutional matters, including data protection and freedom of information.
 In that capacity he was instrumental in creating the data protection supervisory body for the judiciary, and for advising the courts and tribunals judiciary on compliance with their obligations under data protection law.
 He advised, for instance, on issues concerning: the lawful basis of processing; joint and sole controllership; data breaches; application of exemptions to data subject rights; international data transfers; and, the drafting of compliant data protection, data subject rights, data breach policies and privacy notices.
 He has also provided data protection advice to the judiciaries of Northern Ireland and Scotland.